-Radiographic, or X-ray, examinations provide your dentist with an important tool that shows the condition of your teeth, its roots, jaw placement and the overall composition of your facial bones.
+Radiographic, or X-ray, examinations provide your Colorado Springs dentist with an important tool that shows the condition of your teeth, its roots, jaw placement and the overall composition of your facial bones.
 Teeth X rays can help your dentist determine the presence or degree of periodontal (gum) disease, abscesses and many abnormal growths, such as cysts and tumors.
 Teeth X rays also can show the exact location of impacted and un-erupted teeth.
 They can pinpoint the location of cavities and other signs of disease that may not be possible to detect through a visual examination.

 Your radiographic schedule is based on your dentist’s assessment of your individual needs, including whether you’re a new patient or a follow-up patient, adult or child.
 In most cases, new patients require a full set of mouth X-rays to evaluate oral health status, including any underlying signs of gum disease, and for future comparison.
 Follow-up patients may require teeth X rays to monitor their gum condition or their chance of tooth decay.